 I can’t remember when I first heard the name Virginia Woolf, but I was probably quite small.
 Our Dad was an English teacher and so we had most of the literary canon on our groaning bookshelves.
 Virginia being a relatively unusual name, I’m sure I would have noticed it and liked the connection with my own, without actually knowing anything about the author in question.

 So it was a no-brainer to name this blog after my heroine’s famous essay.
 Her dictum that a woman needs money and a room of her own has both resonated with me and made me furious enough to defy it…When I was young, I often used it as as the reason I didn’t write – I had a room of my own when single, but had to work for my money, and I never seemed to find the time.
 Once married the situation was reversed, we were better off, but I shared my space, first with my husband and then with our three children.
 It was only when I took a career break 10 years ago, that it struck me that I had been making excuses too long, and that if I didn’t start now, I never would.
 I started my writing career in a tiny two bedroom flat the five of us lived in at the time, hesitantly typing on the shared computer in our kitchen diner, when my youngest was asleep.
-Alas he soon took to staying awake in the day, and writing time became harder to manage.
-It was a couple of years before I found a way to do it, by which time I was living in a more spacious environment, but working again, and having even less time.
+Alas he soon took to staying awake in the day, and finding writing time became harder to manage.
+It was a couple of years before I found a way to do it, though by then I was living in a more spacious environment, but being back at work meant it was still a struggle.
 This was the moment when I realised Woolf was both right and wrong.
 Right, in that if you have independent means, and personal space, it is easier to be able to write.
 Wrong, in that, if you don’t have those things, but you do have the compelling need to write , you can’t let lack of them stop you.

 After that, when I spotted The Waves in Tenby’s only bookshop, I had to buy it, diving into another brilliant novel.
 An intense stream of consciousness that leaps through the minds of six characters, following them from childhood to middle-aged, interspersed with descriptions of waves on a beach from early morning to evening.
 It is a lyrical, poetical novel, that stirs the emotions and somehow captures the essence of life despite very little apparently happening.
 A work of art from a true original.